paulodiovani/brown-bag-javascript-proxy/README.md

 ## Presentation progress

-Use `git checkout` present the application in different development states, before and after the changes, the following tags were created for that purpose.
+Use `git checkout` to present the application in different development states, before and after the changes, the following tags were created for that purpose.

 ```